Ulises Francisco Espaillat

-Ulises Francisco Espaillat Quiñones (February 9, 1823 – April 25, 1878) was a Dominican author and politician.
-He served as president of the Dominican Republic from April 29, 1876 to October 5, 1876.
+Ulises Francisco Espaillat Quiñones (February 9, 1823 – April 25, 1878) was a 19th-century Dominican Republic liberal statesman and author.
+He served as president of the Dominican Republic from April 29, 1876, to October 5, 1876.
 Espaillat Province is named after him.

 Early life

 Ulises Francisco Espaillat Quiñones was born on 9 February 1823 in Santiago, officially known from 1822 to 1844 as Saint-Yague, into a wealthy family of French, Canarian, Aragonese and Genovese descent; he was the only son of Pedro Ramón Espaillat Velilla (Santiago, 1796−idem, 1882) and María Petronila Quiñones Tavares (1804−1874).
-His father was the tenth and junior child of Francisco Espaillat y Virol —a Frenchman native to Masclat that settled in Santiago in 1758 in an epoch where one-third of the population was of French origin— and Petronila Velilla Sánchez —whose father was born in Aragon.
+His father was the tenth and junior child of Francisco Espaillat y Virol —a Frenchman native to Masclat that settled in Santiago in 1758 in an epoch where one-third of the population was of French origin— and Petronila Velilla Sánchez —whose father was born in Aragon, and her maternal grandfather was from the Canary Islands and a great-grandfather was from Italy.
 He was described by his contemporaries as a tall, pale-complexioned, blue-eyed, dark blond-haired man.

 In his early childhood and adolescence he received lessons in English, French, music, mathematics and other disciplines, within the limited possibilities of school education that the country lived under the Haitian occupation.
 He later received medical lessons from a paternal uncle, Dr. Santiago Espaillat (who later became President-elect in 1849).
 Ulises Espaillat established a pharmacy in the early 1840s.

 In 1845, he married his first cousin, Eloísa Espaillat Rodríguez, the daughter of his uncle Juan José Espaillat Velilla.

 Politics

 Espaillat served in many offices, including Senator, member of the House of Representatives, Customs Inspector of Puerto Plata, and member of the Provincial Deputation of Santiago.
 He opposed the 1861 Spanish colonial restoration, and as a result, he was exiled; he returned to his country in 1863.
 He served as Vice President in 1864.

-With the support of Gregorio Luperón, Espaillat won the March 24, 1876 presidential election.
+With the support of Gregorio Luperón, Espaillat won the March 24, 1876, presidential election.
 Espaillat was a political and economic liberal who wished to broaden the personal freedoms of the Dominican people and improve the country's economy by taking from the producers of the society in order to pay for his ideas.
 However, he was forced to resign (on December 20, 1876) before he could set in motion any plan of action, due to rebellions in the south and east.